elifesciences/sciencebeam-parser/README.md

 ## Pre-requisites

-This currently only supports Linux due to the binaries used (`pdfalto`).
+This currently only supports Linux due to the binaries used (`pdfalto`, `wapiti`).
-Other plaforms are supported Docker.
+Other plaforms are supported via Docker.
 It may also be used on other platforms without Docker, provided matching binaries are configured.

 ## Development